Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

-In Yu-Gi-Oh, players typically lose by having their life points run dry, usually achieved through battle damage received courtesy of attacking monsters.
-However, a less-common type of damage, effect, can achieve the same goal without the hassle of having to maintain your monster army.
-It also reliably shaves off an opponent's health because, unlike battle damage, you don't need to break through their monsters to inflict it.
+In Yu-Gi-Oh!, players typically lose by having their life points run dry, usually achieved through battle damage received courtesy of attacking monsters.
+However, a less-common type of damage—effect—can achieve the same goal without the hassle of having to maintain your monster army.
+It also reliably shaves away an opponent's health because, unlike battle damage, you don't need to break through their monsters to inflict it.

 Effect damage can either form the crux of your deck or serve as support to finish off weakened opponents.
-To see just how useful it can be, let's review the ten best spells/traps to craft your own effect damage deck in the Yu-Gi-Oh trading card game!
+To see just how useful it can be, let's review the 10 best spells/traps to craft your own effect damage deck in the Yu-Gi-Oh! trading card game!

 10. Fairy Wind